simonmichael/hledger/doc/DEVFAQ.md

 Starting ghc-debug on socket: ...
 ```

-Then in another window, you can run [ghc-debug-brick](https://hackage.haskell.org/package/ghc-debug-brick) and it will show the running hledger process.
+Now in another window, you can run [ghc-debug-brick](https://hackage.haskell.org/package/ghc-debug-brick) and it will show the hledger process (until it ends).
 Press enter to connect.
 This is not robust.
 Tips:
 - you might need to clear out stale sockets: `rm -f ~/.local/share/ghc-debug/debuggee/sockets/*`
 - you might need to kill stale hledger processes: `pkill -fl hledger`
 - it might still fail with this error, reasons unclear:\